chaos-polymtl/lethe/doc/source/examples/multiphysics/tracer-in-static-mixer/tracer-in-static-mixer.rst

 Tracer in Static Mixer
 ======================================

-In this example, we extend the :doc:`../../sharp-immersed-boundary/3d-rbf-static-mixer/3d-rbf-static-mixer` example by using a passive tracer to study mixing effects more formally.
+In this example, we extend the :doc:`../../sharp-immersed-boundary/3d-rbf-static-mixer/3d-rbf-static-mixer` example using a passive tracer to quantify the mixing profile.

-We inject two phases through a static mixer to verify the mixing effects of its geometry.
+We inject two phases through a static mixer to verify how geometry affects their mixing.

 +-----------------------------------------------------------------------------------------------------------------------------+
 |  .. figure:: images/static_mixer_stl_casing_arrows.png                                                                      |